Perserving the Harvest:

 are useless.
 Improving digestion improves absorption

-of nutrients which ultimately improves quality of life.
+of nutrients which ultimately improves quality of life.8.
+Fermenting food preserves them for longer

+periods of time.
 The microbial action inherent in

 fermented foods naturally extends the life force in food.